 WHAT SHOULD I EXPECT WHEN I COME TO A SERVICE?

 A warm welcome and a friendly atmosphere.
-During our Sunday Morning Services you can expect Praise and Worship Music, Hymns, Prayer, Special Music, Worship in God's Word, Communion once a month, Tithes & Offerings, and More.
-We firmly believe that the Holy Spirit is the one in charge and we are just along for the ride.
+During our Sunday Morning Worship times, you can expect Praise and Worship Music, Hymns, Prayer, Special Music, Worship in God's Word, Communion once a month, Tithes & Offerings, and More.
+After participating in corporate worship music and prayer, the children are invited to join Pastor Jan for Children's Church in the children's wing.
+Sunday nights are usually Bible study times, led by Pastor Donnie, with a children's study led by Pastor Jan.
+Wednesday nights are usually adult Bible study times, led by Pastor Chris, and Children's Church, led by Pastor Jan.
+We firmly believe that the Holy Spirit is the One in charge and we are just along for a great ride!

 WHAT SHOULD I WEAR?

 On Sunday mornings you will find a wide assortment of attire.
 We ask that people dress modestly, with respect for the House of the Lord.
 Some of our people will wear traditional suits for men, dresses for ladies - others will wear more casual clothes, including jeans & t-shirts.
 Sunday nights and Wednesday nights are more casual for all who attend - even those who may wear a suit or dress on a Sunday morning.